 Gold Laundering – why I decided to tackle the gold trade and human rights

 Gold Laundering – the dirty secrets of the gold trade and how to clean up is the latest book by Professor Mark Pieth, President of the Basel Institute on Governance.
-Published by Salis Verlag in English (28 June 2019) and German (17 June 2019), Gold Laundering looks at how the global gold market works, its fundamental role in shaping economic and political history, and its relation to human rights violations, environmental destruction, corruption and other major problems.
+Published by Salis Verlag in English and German, Gold Laundering looks at how the global gold market works, its fundamental role in shaping economic and political history, and its relation to human rights violations, environmental destruction, corruption and other major problems.

 Pieth's aim is not just to point out the challenges, but to offer a clear, coherent set recommendations for how the gold industry can overcome these and achieve credible protection of human rights.
 It has been meticulously researched in the field with help from Stefan Mbiyavanga and many others, including NGOs and industry insiders.